ugo-emekauwa/hx-api-token-manager/README.md

     - **username** - The username credentials that will be used to log into HyperFlex.
 The value must be a string.
     - **password** - The password credentials that will be used to log into HyperFlex.
 The value must be a string.
     - **file_path** - The file name and storage location to write a HyperFlex API token file.
 The value must be a string.
 An example value is `"c:\\folder\\file.xml"`.
     - **overwrite** - (Optional) The option to overwrite any pre-existing file at the provided file path value given to the **file_path** argument.
 Providing this argument is optional.
-If the argument is set to the Boolean value `True`, any pre-exiting token file will be automatically overwritten.
+If the argument is set to the Boolean value `True`, any pre-existing token file will be automatically overwritten.
 If the argument is set to the Boolean value `False`, the **_create_token_file()_** function will stop and not proceed with creating a new token file if a pre-existing token file is already in place at the given file path location.
 The default value is `True`.

   - **What the Function Returns:**